 Behind The Scenes: Setting Up an Office

 If you have a hard time focusing while you work, the problem might be your environment.
 It can be tough to work from home, especially if you don't have a dedicated office space or a bunch of cash laying around to buy new equipment.
-There are ways you can improve your focus, work in a spot that makes you productive and do it all for only a couple bucks.
+There are ways you can improve your focus, work in a spot that makes you productive without a huge space or a ton of cash.

 01. Find Your Spot

 Do you want your desk to be somewhere sunny or dark?
 What about the temperature, air flow, lighting, smell?
 Does your chair make it easy to have good posture?
 Do you have enough room for a laptop and notebook?
 Ask yourself these questions, then set up a workspace that meets your needs.

 You don't need a home office or lots of money to make a perfect workspace.
 Take a look at my tiny 3 foot by 3 foot office below:

 No, I don't mean looking at Pinterest.
 Avoid that like the plague.
 If you live in a tiny studio apartment, looking at 1000 square foot offices with french doors and build in shelves will not inspire you, they will make you wish for something you don't have right now.

 Focus on your space.
 Look around and see how things could be re-arranged.
 Move your couch to the other side of the room.
 Push your bed against the other wall.
 Think about the space you'd have if you convert the top of your dresser to a desk space.
 Get inspired in the place you are.
 Then - find inspiration in other places.